Kidnapping in China: Law

-Kidnapping is illegal in China.
-By 1991, the Standing Committee of the National People's Congress addressed for acting against the kidnapping for sale of women and children, kidnapping for blackmailing, purchase of abducted women and children, as well as the abuse of office to inhibit the rescue of kidnapped women and children.
+Whoever steals a baby or an infant for the purpose of extorting money or property shall be punished in accordance with the provisions of the preceding paragraph.In 1991, the Standing Committee of the National People's Congress addressed the need to act against kidnapping for sale of women and children, kidnapping for blackmailing, purchase of abducted women and children, as well as the abuse of office to inhibit the rescue of kidnapped women and children.

 Such concerns led to the familiarization of a criminal law.
-Per Article 141, penalties for the abduction, purchase, sale, and trafficking of women and children have taken place.
-Later in 1997, the penalties were increased.
+Per Article 141, penalties for the abduction, purchase, sale, and trafficking of women and children were put in place.
+Later, in 1997, the penalties were increased to the present terms.